 Standing up I take a look around and realise my error immediately.
 The forest floor is actually littered with bird carcasses in various states of decomposition.
 There’s also a sign that I missed earlier which advises visitors that what we are seeing is a common occurrence and that “interference is unwelcome however distressing it may be to witness.”
 Guiltily I feel chastised.

-Emerging from the forest it doesn’t take long though before this tiny speck of sand barely rising above the Coral Sea has charmed the pants off me.
-Metaphorically not literally.
-Sure, we might be bunkering down on an uninhabited cay 60 km off the Queensland coast but civilised conventions still apply.
-There are other campers here after all.
+Emerging from the forest it doesn’t take long though before this tiny speck of sand barely rising above the Coral Sea has revealed her ample charms.
 Jim Buck, who acts as camp host with his wife Annie, but whose real purpose in life is turtle research, greets us with friendly eyes, a warm smile and a firm handshake.
-A fresh dollop of bird poop has settled on his chest which distracts me as he shows us the available campsites, most of which are shaded by pisonia forest.
+A fresh dollop of bird poop has settled on his chest which distracts me as he shows us the available campsites shaded by pisonia forest.
 I soon learn that bird poop is an integral part of the Lady Musgrave Island experience.
 Though I do eventually get used to sloppy droppings dripping down the tent, dollops landing in my shoes and congealing in my hair if I’m foolish enough to forget my hat, I’m not entirely thrilled about such close encounters.
-There is also a strong guano odour within the campsite.
+A strong guano odour dominates our campsite.

-But it’s easy to forgive these difficulties by simply walking a dozen or so paces past coastal sheoaks and pandanus palms onto what must surely be one of the prettiest beaches on the planet.
+But it’s easy to forgive the inconvenience of bird poop by simply walking a dozen or so paces past coastal sheoaks and pandanus palms onto what must surely be one of the prettiest beaches on the planet.
 At high tide, powder-soft sand kissed by turquoise water wraps around the point near the campground, broken intermittently by lifeless tree trunks wedged into the sand.
-Plopped on a smooth trunk above liquefied aqua in the shallows I never tire of gazing at the intense ‘blue-ness’ of the water.
-Mesmerised by saltwater beauty, I’m rewarded with gasping turtles breaking the surface but so too a pirouetting ray rising out of the sea like a graceful albatross before quickly disappearing again.
+Plopped on a smooth trunk above liquefied aqua in the shallows I never tire of gazing at the intensely blue sea.
+Mesmerised by this saltwater beauty, I’m rewarded with gasping turtles breaking the surface but so too a pirouetting ray rising out of the sea like a graceful albatross before quickly disappearing again.

 Beyond the reef a couple of bumps signify Fairfax Islands, otherwise the entire horizon is consumed by monotonous sea.
 At low tide the seascape changes as the fringing reef pops above the surface.
-A vast kidney shaped lagoon, unseen at high tide but visible at low tide is one of the main attractions for both humans and wildlife.
+A vast kidney shaped lagoon is one of the main attractions for both humans and wildlife.
 For boat owners, the lagoon offers one of the few coral cays with a navigable anchorage.
 But the real attraction is the marine and bird life that thrives in this self-sustaining ecosystem.
 The island and lagoon are a significant rookery for green and loggerhead turtles, but so too for seabirds that annually migrate to the Torres Strait islands and beyond.

 If you were in a hurry you could walk around the entire cay in around 30 minutes.
 But what would be the point of that?
 There’s no reason to shift beyond first gear on this castaway-like coral kingdom.
 Much better to dawdle, poking around the high tide mark, checking out turtle nesting tracks, watching oyster catchers and shearwaters, wading in the shallows or snorkelling over coral gardens in the lagoon, allowing the magic of this coral cay with a colourful history to work its charm.

 It’s not known if she had any inkling of the destruction reaped on the island bearing her name while she was abroad suppressing women’s independence.
-Guano (concentrated, aged bird poop) miners harvested the islands bounty from the early 1900’s, abandoning their goats when they moved on, purportedly for the benefit of shipwrecked sailors.
-The goats quickly stripped the island of undergrowth, having a massive impact on the delicate ecosystem.
+Guano (concentrated, aged bird poop) miners harvested the islands bounty from the early 1900’s, abandoning their goats purportedly for the benefit of shipwrecked sailors.
+The goats quickly stripped the island of undergrowth, resulting in a massive impact on the delicate ecosystem.

 Later, a couple of simple cabins became rather grandly known as a resort, which attracted the rich and famous before closing permanently before WWII stymied such indulgent pleasures.
 American author Zane Grey was surely inspired by the island as he penned his adventure novels.
 Multi-millionaire bookworm and financier behind what eventually became the New York Public Library, George Vanderbilt also visited.

 With a couple of days to do nothing but chill out in this wildly remote paradise, I’ve a desire to bury my own nose in a good book but there are surprisingly several distractions.
-Our first dinner is interrupted when Jim alerts us to a turtle making her way up the beach near the camping area.
-Beneath the sheoak trees a metre long loggerhead is flinging sand into the air as she digs a pit with her rear flippers.
+Our first dinner is interrupted when Jim alerts us to a turtle making her way up the beach.
+Beneath the sheoak trees a lumbering loggerhead is flinging sand into the air as she digs a pit with her rear flippers.
 We watch as she patiently deposits a clutch of a hundred or so eggs before using her flippers cleverly to protect and conceal her nest.
 It’s a moving experience that leaves me feeling humbled and extraordinarily privileged as she drags her cumbersome body back to the sea.
 An endangered species, Jim tells us she’ll be back in another two weeks to repeat the performance.

-Lady Musgrave Cruises takes day trippers ($180pp) as well as campers ($340pp) to the island from Town of 1770 daily, taking 75 minutes each way.
+Lady Musgrave Cruises takes day trippers as well as campers to the island from Town of 1770.
 Campers gear is carried at no extra charge (within reason).
-Additional charges apply for kayaks, inflatable boats and the like.
 Campsites and boat transfers should be booked well in advance.

 Where to camp